*This post contains affiliate links.

 - Roast for another 1 1/2 to 2 1/2 hours or until a thermometer inserted into the breast reads 160 degrees F.

-- Make sure the turkey has reached its safe cooking temperature, remove from oven and allow it to rest for about 30 minutes BEFORE cutting into it.
+- Make sure the turkey has reached its safe cooking temperature, remove it from the oven, and allow it to rest for about 30 minutes BEFORE cutting into it.

 The vegetables come out tender and flavorful from sitting in the butter and turkey drippings.
 I can see this roasting pan working fantastically when Christmas comes and I cook a big ham in it.
 I can’t wait!